Close Menu

 Health Risks in Morocco

-Morocco is generally a healthy destination, but there are some health risks to be aware of: (See Also: Is It Safe To Visit Vesuvius?
-A Volcano’s Hidden Risks)
+Morocco is generally a healthy destination, but there are some health risks to be aware of: (See Also: Is Fiji Safe to Visit?
+A Traveler’s Guide)

 • Malaria is present in some areas, especially in the south.
 Take necessary precautions, such as using insect repellent and wearing protective clothing.